skolenik/svyset_manifesto/README.md

 for the protype example analyses is provided in Appendix A.

 2. **Can an applied researcher figure out from the documentation how to set the data up for correct estimation?**
 Yes.
-Appendix A of the User Guid is very helpful, given that it provides annotated example code for several different packages.
+Appendix A of the User Guide is very helpful, given that it provides annotated example code for several different packages.
-Section 5 is aimed at survey statisticians, and will be overwhelming to the audience that is less technically prepared.
+Section 5 is aimed at survey statisticians, and will be overwhelming to an audience that is less technically prepared.

 3. **Is everything that the data user needs to know about the complex sampling contained in one place?**
 Yes; Section 5 provides all of the necessary sampling information for analysis purposes, and Appendix A contains all of the necessary code for actual practice.